-St. Paul's Letter to the Romans has long been considered the theological high-water mark of the New Testament.
-It was no less regarded by the ancient church, and patristic interpreters have left us an abundance of valuable comment on Romans.
+St. Paul's letter to the Romans has long been considered the theological high-water mark of the New Testament.
+It was no less well-regarded by the ancient church, and patristic interpreters have left us an abundance of valuable comment on Romans.

-This Ancient Christian Commentary on Romans collects the best and most representative of patristic commentary and homily on Romans, and it brings to the public some valuable material that has hitherto been unavailable in English translation.
+This Ancient Christian Commentary on Scripture volume collects the best and most representative of patristic commentary and homily on Romans, and it brings to the public some valuable material that has hitherto been unavailable in English translation.

-This commentary on Romans (now in its second edition) provides a rare opportunity to encounter the familiar Pauline exposition of the righteousness of God as it echoes in the great Christian minds and communities of the early church.
+This commentary on Romans provides a rare opportunity to encounter the familiar Pauline exposition of the righteousness of God as it echoes in the great Christian minds and communities of the early church.